-This specifies the mesh file that contains the temperature information we are trying to match in the new design.
+The mesh file that contains the temperature information we are trying to match in the new design.
 Syntax: "ref_data_file {string}".
 It contains the nodesets at which we are trying to match temperatures (see "match_nodesets") and the temperature information obtained by running a thermal analysis.